Jump to content

 Participation: ongoing

-The state capital of Mainz wants to promote safe, independent, and sustainable mobility for schoolchildren.
-In addition to walking, bicycles play an important role in secondary schools, as do public transportation options such as buses and trains.
-These modes of transportation are not only suitable for everyday use, they also promote independence and help young people experience city life.
+The state capital of Mainz aims to promote safe, independent, and sustainable mobility for students.
+In addition to walking, bicycles—and public transportation such as buses and trains—play a particularly important role for secondary schools.
+These modes of transportation are not only suitable for everyday use, but they also promote independence and help young people experience the city.
 Here you will find information about participation:

 Photo Farmland in front of industrial estate